Geoffrey Bibby

 Geoffrey Bibby excavating the Bahrain Fort in the 1950s.

-Thomas Geoffrey Bibby (14 October 1917 – 6 February 2001, Aarhus) was an English-born archaeologist.
+Thomas Geoffrey Bibby (14 October 1917 – 6 February 2001) was an English-born archaeologist.
 He is best known for discovering the ancient state of Dilmun, referred to in Mesopotamian mythology as a paradise.
 He is often considered to have been the pioneer of Arabian archaeology.

 Biography

 Thomas Geoffrey Bibby was born on 14 October 1917, in Heversham, Westmorland, England.
 During the Second World War, he served the British intelligence agency.
 At one point, he was sent to join the Danish resistance.

 He studied archaeology at Cambridge University prior to World War II, but because he could find no work in that profession after the war, he lived in Bahrain and worked for the Iraq Petroleum Company from 1947 to 1950.
 On a return visit to Britain he met his future wife, whom he married in 1949.
 Through her he met the Danish professor Peter Vilhelm Glob and so acquired a position at the University of Aarhus in Denmark.